5 Physical ways to feel good

 Tip 1: Loosen it

 With this quick method you change as much of your physiology as possible.
-And it works best if you move rather than merely change your posture.
+And it works best if you move about rather than merely change your posture.
 Loosen up your muscles and posture by walking about and gently swinging your arms.
 Aim to achieve the opposite posture to the negative one and as quickly as possible.

-If you were sitting quietly then stand up and move energetically.
+If you are sitting quietly then stand up and move energetically.
 If you were pacing about in an agitated manner physically become quiet by sitting or lying and slowing your breathing – or by walking about in a deliberately slow manner.

 (Be careful with the old advice to take deep breaths.
 Fast and deep breathing energises, agitates, and speeds up the thinking.
 Slow breathing and shallow breathing is calming.)

 This loosening up paves the way for other changes – physical and mental.
 It works because you physically interrupt the cycle of mind+body feeding one another in a cycle of negativity.

 Loosen it is not designed to get rid of the negative mood.
 You’re simply breaking the loop between physiology and thinking.
 This makes it easier to change your thinking.
 (For lots of techniques to change your mood check these articles).

 The following four techniques are not for very quick mood changes.
 They are for on-going everyday use.
 Your aim is to make them habitual so that you feel better more of the time.